abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

   * Authentication credentials that are valid on the normal out-of-band Redfish network interface shall also be valid on the HI.
   * Implementations may optionally support a configurable AuthNone authentication mode (no authentication required) that can be configured on the manager for use on HI.
 If implemented, enablement of AuthNone shall be configurable, and the RoleId assumed by AuthNone requests shall be configurable.
   * In addition to standard credentials, implementations may optionally support auto-generation and delivery of HI-only credentials that may be used by the Firmware or OS to authenticate.
-  * Auto-generated host credentials will be delivered using UEFI-based mechanism described in a later section of this document.
+  * If supported, auto-generated host credentials shall be delivered using UEFI-based mechanism described in a later section of this document.
-  * The permissions granted to any auto-generated credentials will be configurable with a defined RoleId assigned.
+  * The permissions granted to any auto-generated credentials shall be configurable with a defined RoleId assigned.

 * Services shall require HTTPS encryption for the Network Host Interface with same requirements as via out-of-band network interfaces:
   * Session Login POSTs shall use HTTPS